-Fam nily: Adult Family Member: s adult family member meets the requirements for being exempted from the Plaice requirement for the following reason: HA's community 0 62 years of age or older (Documentation of age in file) 0 Is a person with disabilities and self-certifies below that he or she is unable to comply with the community service requirement (Documentation of HUD definition of disability in file) Tenant certification: I am a person with disabilities and am unable to concommunity service requirement. nply with the Signature of Family Member Date 0 Is the primary caretaker of such an individual in the above category.
-(Docum entation in file) 0 Is engaged in work activities (Verification in file) 0 Is able to meet requirements under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the PHA is located, including a state-administered welfare-to-work program (Documentation in file) О Is a member of a family receiving assistance, benefits, or services under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the PHA is located, including a state-administered welfare-to-work program, and has not been found by the state or other administering entity to be in noncompliance with such program (Documentation in file) Cian nature of Family Member Data sign acure of rainity Member Date Sign ature of PHA Official Date
+Fam nily: lt Family nber: s adult family member meets the requirements for being exempted from the I PHA's community 0 62 years of age or older (Documentation of age in file) 0 Is a person with disabilities and self-certifies below that he or she is unable community service requirement (Documentation of HUD definition of disab Tenant certification: I am a person with disabilities and am unable to comply with the community service requirement.
+Signature of Family Member Date 0 Signature of Family Member Date Is the primary caretaker of such an individual in the above category.
+(Documentation in file) Is engaged in work activities (Verification in file) Is able to meet requirements under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the PHA is located, including a state-administered welfare-to-work program (Documentation in file) 0 Is engaged in work activities (Verification in file) 0 Is able to meet requirements under a state program funded under part A of title IV of the Social Security Act, or under any other welfare program of the state in which the PHA is located, including a state-administered welfare-to-work program (Documentation in file) 0 a member of a family receiving assistance, benefits, or services under a state program funded order part A of title IV of the Social Security Act, or under any other welfare program of the ate in which the PHA is located, including a state-administered welfare-to-work program, and as not been found by the state or other administering entity to be in noncompliance with such rogram (Documentation in file) Sign nature of Family Member Date Sign nature of PHA Official